naemon/naemon.github.io/documentation/usersguide/hostchecks.md

  Just to reiterate, those checks are run <i>serially</i>, rather than in parallel, so it can cause a big performance hit.

-For this reason, I would recommend that you always use a value greater than 1 for the <i>max_check_attempts</i> directives in your host definitions.
+For this reason, it is recommended that you always use a value greater than 1 for the <i>max_check_attempts</i> directives in your host definitions.

 ### Host States